wigge206/RNA-isoforms-chek2/README.md

 grep "\<CHEK2\>" gencode.v41.annotation.bed > chek2.gencode.41.annotation.bed
 ```

 All *CHEK2* isoforms with Hadley's data begin in the second exon of the MANE transcript (ENST00000404276).
-My first thought was that Hadley's forward primer must be located in the second exon.
-However, this is not the case - in fact both Jessie's and Hadley's primers map slightly upstream of the 5`-UTR of ENST00000404276.
+This is due Hadley's forward primer must being located in the second exon.
+Interestingly, and a distraction, is Hadley had a set of primers that were designed in the first and last exon.
+Actullay these and Jessie's primers map slightly upstream of the 5`-UTR of ENST00000404276.
 > Unchecked: I suspect that the early version of the MANE transcript or CHEK2 canonical transcript a had longer 5`-UTR.

 <div class="general-img">